 Accessing Workarea Gems

 Most example above require access to Workarea gems.
-WebLinc provides a private gems source at https://gems.weblinc.com for use with RubyGems and Bundler.
-You must authenticate to this source using credentials provided to you by WebLinc.
+Workarea provides a private gems source at https://gems.weblinc.com for use with RubyGems and Bundler.
+You must authenticate to this source using credentials provided.
+Visit https://support.workarea.com to request credentials.

 By configuring RubyGems and Bundler with your credentials for this source, your gem and bundle executables can use https://gems.weblinc.com in addition to https://rubygems.org for all gem operations.

 The following examples list the configured RubyGems sources before and after adding an additional source.

 $ gem sources --add https://you:email@example.com https://you:firstname.lastname@example.org added to sources